 - Loungers: Most parents prefer to use loungers such as the Premium Baby Nest Lounger.
 Loungers fit perfectly in most mini cribs, and are perfect for tummy time and nursing.
 But I’ll quickly point out that loungers are only useful when used correctly.
 Incorrect use can result in your baby turning or rolling resulting in suffocation.
 Read this article to get more information on choosing the correct lounger.

 For your little one to nap comfortably away from home, you’ll have these options;

 - Playard: Playards are known for their easy mobility.
 That’s provided you pick one easy to pack and assemble such as the Graco Pack and Play On THe Go Play Yard.

 - Baby Carriers: These nifty items can help with naps during the daytime if you’re out and about.
-Read my article on carriers if you want to find out more about which is best for your needs.
+Read my article on carriers (for plus-size moms and dads) if you want to find out more about which is best for your needs.

 - Strollers and car seats: Both a stroller and car seat are often when your baby falls asleep for their daytime nap.
 So, if you’re on the road or out in the park, try and time the excursions around your baby’s normal daytime napping time.

 The Best Way to Get My Baby to Sleep During Daytime Naps: The Dos and Don’ts

 Reading the recommended nap times and durations in relation to your baby’s age, you would think getting your baby to sleep is simple.
 Sadly, that’s not always the case, especially as your little one gets older.